JaredReisinger/jaredreisinger.com/content/me/index.md

 ## The Great Communicator...

-Okay, maybe not The Great Communicator, but at least _a_ great communicator, whether it’s disucussing technical details among programmers, making trade-offs across functional teams, or talking to “regular folks”.
+Okay, maybe not The Great Communicator, but at least _a_ great communicator, whether it’s discussing technical details among programmers, making trade-offs across functional teams, or talking to “regular folks”.
 You’d never know I was a typical introverted programmer in these contexts (unless you were one as well, and understood how much easier it is when you’re talking about something you know well).

 I also spent the 2012–2013 school year teaching high-school AP Computer Science, which taught me as much about communicating and presenting as I taught the students about programming.